 Portion the fudge into 1-inch square pieces.
 Cut each slice, in one stroke if possible, with a knife warmed in boiling water and wiped dry each time.

-To freeze, wrap first in wax paper, then plastic wrap.
-Put in ziplock bag.
-Will last for several months.
+Store the fudge in an airtight container in the refrigerator.
+The fudge will last for 4 weeks.
+To freeze the fudge, wrap it first in wax paper, then in plastic wrap.
+Put the wrapped fudge in a ziplock bag.
+It will last for several months.

-I like using dark chocolate in fudge...it contrasts nicely with the coffee flavor of the Kahlua.
-You can substitute semi-sweet chocolate or even white chocolate if you really want to highlight the Kahlua.
-Just use less of the espresso powder, or leave it out altogether.
-The lighter you go, the sweeter your Kahlua Fudge will be.You can use chopped nuts, like pecans, walnuts, or pistachios (I like them included, but may family isn't keen on them).
-Lightly toasting the pecans really brings out their buttery flavor, but I'd leave the walnuts or pistachios raw.If you don't have an 8- x 8-inch collapsible pan, you can use an 8- x 8-inch baking pan.
+I like using dark chocolate in fudge because it contrasts nicely with the coffee flavor of the Kahlua.
+You can substitute semi-sweet chocolate or even white chocolate if you really want to highlight the Kahlua, just use less of the espresso powder or leave it out altogether.
+The lighter you go, the sweeter your Kahlua Fudge will be.Since the Kahlua isn't cooked out, this fudge will have a boozy kick.
+You can cut back the Kahlua to ¼ cup if you want the fudge to be less potent.
+It shouldn't be given to children or pregnant women either way.This fudge is made like ganache, insuring that the chocolate (especially if you're using white chocolate) doesn't burn.You can add chopped nuts if you'd like.
+Pecans, walnuts, or pistachios would all work well here.
+Lightly toasting the pecans really brings out their buttery flavor, but I'd leave the walnuts and pistachios raw.If you don't have an 8- x 8-inch collapsible pan, you can use an 8- x 8-inch baking pan.
 Line the pan with parchment paper or foil, allowing the excess paper to overlap.
-Grease the parchment or foil with butter.This fudge is made like ganache, thus insuring that the chocolate (especially white chocolate) doesn't burn.
+Grease the parchment or foil with butter.